nolta/sod/README.md

     $ module use test.repo

-Let's see what modules are available:
+See what modules are available:

     $ module avail
     X-1.0-1.x86